ehntoo/binaryninja-svd/README.md

 Please make sure to update tests as appropriate.

 ## License
 This project is dual-licensed under the MIT and Apache 2.0 licenses.
+You may use the project under the terms of the license that you prefer.
 [MIT](https://choosealicense.com/licenses/mit/)
 [Apache 2.0](https://choosealicense.com/licenses/apache-2.0/)